 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. - It is recommended to install the memory modules from the yellow slots for better overclocking capability. - Always install DIMMs with the same CAS latency.
+Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
 For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 1 GB memory modules, the system may only recognize less than 3GB because the address space is reserved for other critical functions.
-This limitation appears on Windows[®] XP/Vista 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows[®] XP/Vista 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips.
+This limitation appears on Windows[®] XP/Vista 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows[®] XP/Vista 32-bit operation system, a total memory of less than 3GB is recommended.

-Due to chipset limitation, this motherboard can only support up to 16 GB on the operating systems listed below.
-You may install a maximum of 4 GB DIMMs on each slot.
+Due to chipset limitation, this motherboard can only support up to 8 GB on the operating systems listed below.
+You may install a maximum of 2 GB DIMMs on each slot.